FaresAhmed23/evil-manager/README.md

-# 🎯 The Evil Manager and the Long Form - SOLVED!

 ## 🧠 The Challenge
 Build a form with 20 input fields where each field must be validated, but WITHOUT writing separate validation for each input.